shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Shank?
 Help!”
 Astalir squeaked out before being muffled.

 “What do?”
 Shank swayed left and right, then darted into a room.
-He came back with a bent coat hangar.
-He slipped in through the doorframe and tried lifting the barricade, but the coat hangar bent instead.
+He came back with a bent coat hanger.
+He slipped in through the doorframe and tried lifting the barricade, but the coat hanger bent instead.

 Reesu patted him on the head as she pushed him out of the way.
 “Good idea, Shanky.”
 She froze some of the water flowing up into the room into solid thin bars.
 They lifted up under the barricade, unlocking it.